-As a result of the COVID-19 pandemic, we limited occupancy or temporarily closed our global offices, and suspended or limited company-related travel.
-A majority of all Dynatrace employees globally are continuing to work from home, and we changed many previously in-person employee, customer or industry events to virtual-only, such as our annual Sales Kickoff and Perform 2021.
+As a result of the ongoing COVID-19 pandemic, we limited occupancy or temporarily closed our global offices, and suspended or limited company-related travel.
+A majority of all Dynatrace employees globally are continuing to work from home for a substantial portion of the time, and we changed many previously in-person employee, customer or industry events to virtual-only, such as our annual Sales Kickoff and Perform 2021.
 We also changed how we spend on marketing and lead generation activities, putting an increased focus on digital, on-line marketing and lead generation.
-In addition, US federal government agencies recently enacted guidelines and regulations under which we may be required to ensure that substantially all of our employees in the United States are fully vaccinated.
-If we are required to enforce this policy, some of our employees who fail or refuse to comply may be suspended or terminated or they may resign their employment, which could have a negative impact on our productivity, employee morale, sales, operating results and overall financial performance.
-If these guidelines apply to us and if we experience difficulties or delays in complying with these guidelines, our sales to the US Federal government could be negatively impacted, and if we fail to comply we could be debarred from selling to the US Federal government and exposed to additional legal claims.
+More recently, we are returning to in-person events, such as Sales Kickoff 2022, where a large number of our employees are gathered in a single venue and may be exposed to or infected by the coronavirus, which could have a negative impact on our productivity.

-The conditions caused by the COVID-19 pandemic may affect our customers' and prospective customers' businesses, and may have an adverse impact on their ability or willingness to spend on software platforms or purchase our offerings or the timing of their purchasing decisions.
-The impact of the pandemic on our customers or prospective customers could also result in pricing discounts or extended payment terms; reductions in the amount or duration of customers' subscription contracts or term licenses; or increase customer attrition rates.
+The conditions caused by the ongoing COVID-19 pandemic may affect our customers' and prospective customers' businesses, and may have an adverse impact on their ability or willingness to spend on software platforms or purchase our offerings or the timing of their purchasing decisions.
+The impact of the ongoing COVID-19 pandemic on our customers or prospective customers could also result in pricing discounts or extended payment terms; reductions in the amount or duration of customers' subscription contracts or term licenses; or increase customer attrition rates.
 All of the foregoing could adversely affect our future sales, operating results and overall financial performance.